10 days of struggle: Inside Biden’s early coronavirus vaccine effort

 Four days later, Trump’s health secretary, Alex Azar, said the federal government had gained enough confidence in the supply chain to make the reserve of second doses available to states.
 At the same time, he urged state and local officials to expand eligibility for the shots, leading health officers and medical providers to expect a windfall of vaccine.

 But what Azar did not say was that the reserve of second doses had already been liquidated.
-The administration had shifted to a strategy of taking second doses directly off the manufacturing line, rather than holding them in reserve but had not announced the new approach.
+The administration had shifted to a strategy of taking second doses directly off the manufacturing line, rather than holding them in reserve, but had not announced the new approach.

 Meanwhile, Azar’s instruction that states expand eligibility to adults 65 and older — not just those 75 and up — preempted one of the changes that Biden’s team was planning to pursue, according to two people familiar with the planning who spoke on the condition of anonymity because they were not authorized to discuss the matter.